CLappin/test/README.md

 * User peripherals (GPIO, Timers, UART).

 # FlashPro Express
-The FlashPro_Express_Projects folder contains FlashPro Express Job projects.
-These can be downloaded directly to the target board using FlashPro Express.
+The FlashPro_Express_Projects folder contains the pre-generated FPGA bitstream files.
+These bitstreams can be downloaded directly to the target board using Flashpro Express.

 # Design Tools
 The following design tools are required.